trixi-framework/HOHQMesh/README.md

 that automatically creates quadrilateral/hexahedral meshes with high-order boundary information.
 To get an impression of what kind of meshes HOHQMesh can generate, please see the [gallery](https://trixi-framework.github.io/HOHQMesh/Gallery/).

-# TL;DR. What you can do with HOHQMesh<a name="WhatToDo"></a>
+# What you can do with HOHQMesh<a name="WhatToDo"></a>

-To use HOHQMesh to generate all-quadrilateral meshes with arbitrary order boundary elements you
+To use HOHQMesh to generate all-quadrilateral meshes with arbitrary order boundary elements you use a [control file](Documentation/docs/the-controlfile.md) to

 - Define a [`MODEL`](Documentation/docs/the-model.md#TheModel) consisting of
 	- An optional closed outer [boundary curve](Documentation/docs/the-model.md#Boundaries) made up of one or more connected curved segments defined by primitives like straight [line segments](Documentation/docs/the-model.md#EndPointsLine), [circular arcs](Documentation/docs/the-model.md#CircularArc), [elliptic arcs](Documentation/docs/the-model.md#ParametricEqn), [splines](Documentation/docs/the-model.md#Spline), or [equations](Documentation/docs/the-model.md#ParametricEqn)